i4mnoon3/grunt-starterkit/README.md

 # grunt-starterkit

-It's a simple starter kit with GruntJS.
+It's a simple starter kit for GruntJS.

 ## Install Dependencies